 Communication Hacks: Polite English

-We will cover 3 things: set expressions, set structures used for social contexts, and grammar tricks to help you sound polite and appropriate in everyday communication.
+We will cover set expressions and grammar tricks to help you sound polite and appropriate in everyday communication.

 Why would you need to be polite, anyway?